-Prepare a research description and Curriculum Vitae.
-Arrange for two recommendation letters.
+Prepare a research description, impact statement and Curriculum Vitae.
+Arrange for one recommendation letter from the faculty advisor for this project or other appropriate contact.
 Be sure to follow the application guidelines.

 - Submit your materials to the Graduate School Award Online Application.

-- Once you submit your application, your recommenders will receive an email asking them to submit a letter via the online system.
+- Once you submit your application, your recommender will receive an email asking them to submit a letter via the online system.

-- At the same time, the fellowship and award approver for your department will receive an email notifying them that you submitted your application.
+- At the same time, the fellowship and award approvers for your department will receive an email notifying them that you submitted your application.

-- Once your letters of recommendation have been submitted, your department may nominate you for the award.
+- Once your letter of recommendation has been submitted, your department may nominate you for the award.
 If your department selects your application, they must nominate it to The Graduate School by the deadline.

 We will not consider your application if you exceed any of the specified page limits and/or you do not follow the proper format.